K-bai/Minecraft-Ray-Collision-Detector/README.md

 # Intro
 Super precious raycast system in  vanilla minecraft!
 This datapack solved the raycast problem perfectly with minimal command cost.
+It defines the hitbox of most blocks and does some calculations to judge which surface will be touched.

+Current version: 1.0

 # How to use
 Set scoreboard `wrnmd_x0`, `wrnmd_y0`, `wrnmd_z0` for any area effect cloud.
-These three scoreboards stand for how many milliblocks that the area effect cloud fly in a tick in three dimensions respectively.
+These three scoreboards stand for how many milliblocks that the area effect cloud can fly in a tick in three dimensions respectively.
 Then execute `function wrnmd:generic/start` as the area effect cloud.
-If it touched a block, it will have tag named `wrnmd_touch_edge` and `wrnmd_touch_DIRECTION`.
-You can recognize which surface it touched from those tag.
+If it touched a block, it will have tags named `wrnmd_touch_edge` and `wrnmd_touch_DIRECTION`.
+You can recognize which surface it touched from those tags.

-If you want an area effect cloud that can pass those blocks that players can pass, you should tag the area effect cloud `wrnmd_bullet`.
+If you want an area effect cloud that can pass those blocks that a player can pass, you should tag the area effect cloud `wrnmd_bullet`.

 Details are listed in function `wrnmd:raycast` and `wrnmd:bullet`.